ShreyPaharia/SnapNFT/README.md

 - It stemmed from the idea of selling code using NFTs.
 What if people could build websites in a decentralised manner?
 Here every feature could be built and sold by anyone as an NFT, which can be purchased to use it.
 To build a proof of concept of this we decided to build AR Filters on NFT.

 ## Solution
 - We are building a decetralised solution to create and sell AR Filters as NFTs.
 People can use these AR Filters to take pictures and videos and post it directly on our platform.
+- This is handled using a new type of NFTs which we are calling execNFTs, wherin creators can mint their code as an NFT which can be integrated with any website.
 - On minting a new AR Filter NFT, files are stored onto decentralised storage along with the NFT metadata.
 Then they can add an ask to the NFT or start an NFT auction.
 People can buy these NFTs to use these novel AR Filters.
 Users can also click pictures and post it directly on the platform which are stored in their own buckets.
+Optionally they can also add music to these posts.

+## Future Work
+- We want to extend this platform to integrate with Instagram and Snapchat creator studio, so that artists can use those Filters on this platforms and monitize their work.
+- We want to improve the UI/UX of the application to stremline the process even further.
+- We want to work on SDK which can be used to integrate using on execNFTs on any website.
+And make the minting process more generic to handle verious use cases of website features as NFTs.
+Some examples of this can be a generic website of productivity apps, where people can build their own applications and mint them as NFTs which can then be bought to use the developed features.

 ## Implementation